Jacket, Missouri

 Jacket (sometimes spelled Jackett) is an unincorporated community in the southeastern corner of McDonald County, Missouri, United States.
-It is located on Missouri Route KK, approximately one-half mile north of the Missouri-Arkansas border and one mile west of the McDonald and Barry county border.
+It is located on Missouri Route KK, approximately 1/2 mi north of the Missouri-Arkansas border and 1 mi west of the McDonald and Barry county border.
 The community is on the east bank of Big Sugar Creek.

 Pioneer settlement

 The hilly and rocky Ozark Mountains land that would become Jacket had served for centuries as a home to native tribes, the last being the Osage, who lived in the area until the United States government took their land in 1808 and 1815.
 Thus, by the mid-19th century those living in the area were mainly pioneers from eastern states, such as Kentucky and Tennessee, and other parts of Missouri and Arkansas.

 The first settlers of European descent arrived in Jacket around 1840-41, among them a John Rose, James Boles and a man known as Clemons.
 Clemons built a water-powered corn cracker at the spot where Otter Creek, which flows north from Pea Ridge, converges into Big Sugar Creek.
 Both the names Big Sugar Creek and Jacket are believed to have been coined around this time.
 According to local legend, Big Sugar Creek is named for the groves of sugar maples that grew on its banks and Jacket is in reference to the colonies of yellow jacket wasps populous in the area, though an alternative theory for the origin of the Jacket name dates slightly later, to the Civil War, from bushwhackers from the south who called themselves Yellow Jackets.

 Clemons sold his corn cracker to Henry Schell (1810-1863) in 1846, a purchase which is said to have been possible by Schell selling a young slave boy for $400.
 Schell had previously established the community of Shell Knob in Barry County.
 In moving to Jacket, he brought his wife, Elizabeth Yocum Schell, and their young children to make a claim on the large tracts of land that were open in the area for homesteading.
 He then built a grist mill at the site of the corn cracker and had a house built west of the mill out of lumber that had been sawed at the Van Winkle mill in War Eagle, Arkansas.
 By the time of his murder by bushwhackers in 1863, he had amassed landholdings of more than 1,000 acres.